florianneukirchen/scipy_filters/README.md

 ### Git Main
 - Catch exception if SciPy is not installed and offer to install it automatically (with pip)
+- Improved user interface with custom widgets, making it more intuitive and allowing for far better parameters (see breaking changes if you already used version 0.1 in a script or model).
 - Calculate and write band statistics (min, max, mean, std) into the metadata of the output file; enables QGIS to render correctly with min/max stretching
 - New filters:
     - unsharp mask